 Now go to your Facebook page, and enjoy chatting!

-You can customise the bot to your preference.
+You can customize the bot to your preference.
 In promobot.py, there are 3 methods which are key and which you should modify:

 - some_random_template: All functions ending with “template” are specific JSON templates got from the official Facebook Messenger docs.